sparkofreason/sparkofreason.github.io/_posts/2020-09-22-jvm-clojure-google-cloud-function.md

-This solution is specific to implementing a GCF in Clojure, but the general pattern holds in other cases, which is to implement whatever interfaces the service or framework requires as a Java class which calls into Clojure code which implements the actual logic.
+This solution is specific to implementing a GCF in Clojure, but the general pattern holds in other cases, which is to implement whatever interfaces the service or framework requires as a Java class, which in turn  calls into Clojure code implementing the actual logic.
 Here's the Clojure:

 ```clojure
 (ns sparkofreason.cloud-function